matthewmorris1991/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 # Gilded Rose starting position in C# NUnit

+Before running the commands below, make sure you cd to the GildedRose-Refactoring-Kata\csharp.NUnit directory

 ## Build the project

 Use your normal build tools to build the projects in Debug mode.